christiskatsouris/Computational-Econometrics-R/README.md

 ## References

 - Andrews, D. W., & Lu, B. (2001).
 Consistent model and moment selection procedures for GMM estimation with application to dynamic panel data models.
 Journal of econometrics, 101(1), 123-164.
+- Andrews, D. W. (1997).
+A stopping rule for the computation of generalized method of moments estimators.
+Econometrica: Journal of the Econometric Society, 913-931.
 - Chesher, A., & Smith, R. J. (1997).
 Likelihood ratio specification tests.
 Econometrica: Journal of the Econometric Society, 627-646.
 - Hansen, L. (1982): “Large Sample Properties of Generalized Method of Moments Estimators,” Econometrica
 - Wu, C. J. (1983).
 On the convergence properties of the EM algorithm.
 The Annals of statistics, 95-103.